Simyal/Simyal/README.md

 - 👋 Hi, I’m @Simyal
 - 👀 I’m interested in coding, photography, piano, and so much other things.
-- 🌱 I’m currently learning PHP and Symfony.
+- 🌱 I’m currently learning .NET, Docker & Kubernetes